Sverdrup Islands

-The Sverdrup Islands is an archipelago of the northern Queen Elizabeth Islands, in Nunavut, Canada.
+The Sverdrup Islands are an archipelago of the northern Queen Elizabeth Islands, in Nunavut, Canada.
 The islands, part of the Arctic Archipelago, are situated in the Arctic Ocean, west of Ellesmere Island from 77° to 81° North and 85° to 106° West.

 History

 The islands are named after Norwegian explorer Otto Sverdrup, who explored and mapped them from 1898 to 1902 with the vessel Fram, although Inuit previously inhabited some of them.
 Sverdrup claimed the islands for Norway, but the Norwegian government showed no interest in pursuing the claim until 1928.
 At that point, the Norwegian government raised the claim, primarily to use the islands as bargaining chips in negotiations with the United Kingdom over the status of two other islands: the Jan Mayen in the Arctic and Bouvet Island in the Antarctic.
 On 11 November 1930, Norway recognized Canadian sovereignty over the Sverdrup Islands.
 On 19 November 1930, the United Kingdom recognized Norwegian sovereignty over Jan Mayen.